Prenuptial agreements UK: England and Wales law explained — and how Scotland and Northern Ireland differ

 FAQs

-This article provides general information about prenups in England and Wales and is not legal advice.
-For tailored advice, consult a qualified family solicitor.
+This article provides general information about prenuptial agreements in England and Wales and is not legal advice.
+The law in Scotland and Northern Ireland differs, so consult a qualified solicitor in the relevant jurisdiction for advice on your situation.

 A prenup agreement is only as strong as its preparation.
 Full financial disclosure, independent legal advice and careful drafting are essential for it to carry real weight in court; without them, the agreement may be set aside when it matters most.